Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson Performance Insights

-- The Tigers outscore opponents by 11.0 points per game (scoring 82.2 points per game to rank 44th in college basketball while allowing 71.2 per contest to rank 171st in college basketball) and have a +144 scoring differential overall.
+- The Tigers have a +144 scoring differential, topping opponents by 11.0 points per game.
+They're putting up 82.2 points per game to rank 44th in college basketball and are giving up 71.2 per contest to rank 171st in college basketball.

 - Clemson wins the rebound battle by 5.9 boards on average.
-It collects 38.5 rebounds per game, which ranks 95th in college basketball, while its opponents grab 32.6 per outing.
+It collects 38.5 rebounds per game, which ranks 95th in college basketball, while its opponents pull down 32.6 per outing.

-- Clemson has lost the turnover battle on average this season, committing 10.2 per game (55th in college basketball action) while forcing 9.0 (355th in college basketball).
+- Clemson has committed 1.2 more turnovers per game than its opponents, averaging 10.2 (55th in college basketball action) while forcing 9.0 (355th in college basketball).

 North Carolina Performance Insights

-- The Tar Heels' +169 scoring differential (outscoring opponents by 13.0 points per game) is a result of putting up 85.0 points per game (20th in college basketball) while allowing 72.0 per contest (202nd in college basketball).
+- The Tar Heels have a +169 scoring differential, topping opponents by 13.0 points per game.
+They're putting up 85.0 points per game, 20th in college basketball, and are giving up 72.0 per outing to rank 202nd in college basketball.

-- North Carolina is 68th in the nation at 39.4 rebounds per game.
-That's 4.5 more than the 34.9 its opponents average.
+- North Carolina comes out on top in the rebound battle by an average of 4.5 boards.
+It grabs 39.4 rebounds per game (68th in college basketball) compared to its opponents' 34.9.

-- North Carolina knocks down 7.8 three-pointers per game (150th in college basketball), while its opponents have made 8.0 on average.
+- North Carolina connects on 7.8 three-pointers per game (150th in college basketball), while its opponents have made 8.0 on average.

 - North Carolina wins the turnover battle by 1.4 per game, committing 9.8 (41st in college basketball) while its opponents average 11.2.